Committee Members' Biographies

 Laura is a research scientist based at the University of Manchester.
 Her research interests cover how the activity of microorganisms influences geological and geochemical processes and vice versa, particularly how microbes affect the fate and transport of contaminants and metals in the natural environment.
 Laura’s current research project focuses on understanding the natural behaviour and biogeochemistry of cobalt, an 'e-tech' metal that is essential for a low carbon society.
 She is also working on projects looking at how bacteria may contribute to the release of toxic arsenic from sediments into drinking water supplies, and on whether we can use nanoparticles to clean up radioactive contamination.
 Laura gained her PhD at the University of Manchester and prior to this she worked at the Environment Agency and as a contaminated land consultant.
 Laura joined the committee in 2017.

 Dr Roger Reeve CChem MRSC

 Assistant Editor ECG Bulletin

 Prior to his retirement, Dr Roger Reeve was a Senior Lecturer teaching Analytical, Inorganic and Environmental Chemistry in the Faculty of Applied Sciences at the University of Sunderland.
-Roger’s current interest is in the analysis of pharmaceuticals in the environment.
+Roger’s interest was in the analysis of pharmaceuticals in the environment.
 He has written two books on environmental analysis, the most recent, ‘Introduction to Environmental Analysis’, having recently been published in Chinese.
 Prior to his appointment at Sunderland, Roger worked in a process plant manufacturing company specialising in atmospheric pollution control equipment.